pricardo03/azure-docs.es-es/articles/azure-stack/azure-stack-update-1804.md

 - <!-- 1779474, 1779458 - IS --> **Use Av2 and F series virtual machines**.
 Azure Stack can now use virtual machines based on the Av2-series and F-series virtual machine sizes.
 For more information see [Virtual machine sizes supported in Azure Stack](https://docs.microsoft.com/azure/azure-stack/user/azure-stack-vm-sizes).

-- <!-- 1759172 - IS, ASDK --> **More granular administrative subscriptions**.
-With version 1804 and later, the Default Provider subscription is now complemented with two additional subscriptions.
-The additions facilitate separating the management of core infrastructure, additional resource providers, and workloads.
-The following three subscriptions are available after the update installs:
-  - *Suscripción del proveedor predeterminado*.
-Use esta suscripción solo para la infraestructura básica.
-No implemente recursos ni proveedores de recursos en esta suscripción.
-  - *Suscripción de medición*.
-Use esta suscripción para la implementación de proveedores de recursos.
-No se le cobrarán los recursos implementados en esta suscripción.
-  - *Suscripción de consumo*.
-Use esta suscripción para cualquier otra carga de trabajo que desee implementar.
-Los recursos implementados aquí se cobran al precio de uso normal.
+- <!-- 1759172 - IS, ASDK --> **New administrative subscriptions**.
+With 1804 there are two new subscription types available in the portal.
+These new subscription types are in addition to the Default Provider subscription and visible with new Azure Stack installations beginning with version 1804. *Do not use these new subscription types with this version of Azure Stack*.
+We will announce the availability to use these subscription types in with a future update.

+  Si actualiza Azure Stack a la versión 1804, los dos nuevos tipos de suscripción no serán visibles.
+Sin embargo, las nuevas implementaciones de sistemas integrados e instalaciones de Azure Stack de la versión 1804 o posterior del Kit de desarrollo de Azure Stack tienen acceso a los tres tipos de suscripción.

+  Estos nuevos tipos de suscripción forman parte de un cambio de mayor envergadura para proteger la suscripción del proveedor predeterminado y para que resulte más fácil implementar recursos compartidos, como los servidores de hospedaje de SQL.
+A medida que se agreguen más partes de este cambio más grande con actualizaciones futuras a Azure Stack, los recursos implementados bajo estos tipos de suscripción podrían perderse.

+  Los tres tipos de suscripción ahora visibles son:
+  - Suscripción de proveedor predeterminado: continúe usando este tipo de suscripción.
+  - Suscripción de medición: *no use este tipo de suscripción*.
+  - Suscripción de consumo: *no use este tipo de suscripción*.

 ## <a name="fixed-issues"></a>Problemas corregidos